apache/predictionio/docs/manual/source/demo/textclassification.html.md

 This is a quick start guide in case you want to start using the engine right away.
 For more detailed information, read the subsequent sections.

 **1.** Create a new application.
-After the application is created, you will be given an access key for the application.
+After the application is created, you will be given an access key and application ID for the application.

 ```
 $ pio app new MyTextApp
 ```

-**2.** Import the tutorial data, and be sure to replace `access` with the access key obtained from the latter step.
-If you have forgotten your access key, use the command `pio app list` to retrieve it.
+**2.** Import the tutorial data.
+There are three different data sets available, each giving a different use case for this engine.
+Please refer to the **Data Source: Reading Event Data** section to see how to appropriate modify the `DataSource` class for use with each respective data set.
+The default data set is an e-mail spam data set.

+These data sets have already been processed and are ready for [batch import](/datacollection/batchimport/).
+Replace `***` with your actual application ID.

 ```
-$ unzip -q data/20_newsgroups.zip -d data

-$ python import_eventserver.py --access_key access
+$ pio import --appid *** --input data/stopwords.json

+$ pio import --appid *** --input data/emails.json
 ```

 **3.** Set the engine parameters in the file `engine.json`.
 The default settings are shown below.